 Some people might prefer the large scale battle that Ground War offers more than regular Call of Duty, so your mileage may vary here, but for my tastes, if I wanted to play a massive multiplayer shooter filled with vehicles and carnage, I’d play Battlefield, or even Star Wars: Battlefront.
 In Call of Duty, it just seems a little out of place.

 The new Realism playlist isn’t utilised in the best way possible.
 Essentially, the game’s HUD is completely disabled, sort of like how Hardcore works, except with no hit markers, XP notifications or kill feeds.
 Oh, and enemies soak bullets normally, instead of taking increased damage a la Hardcore.
-It’s just a confusing addition to the game, especially when Hardcore offers a similar experience that’s more user friendly.
+It’s just a confusing addition to the game, especially when Hardcore offers a similar experience that’s more user friendly and rewarding to play.

 The mode also highlights how essential hit markers have become to the online multiplayer experience as they’re a fantastic way of providing immediate feedback when shooting an enemy.
 Once they’re removed, you start feeling more unsure about whether you’re actually doing damage.
 Hell, I even missed them in the Campaign.

-Already, Modern Warfare has become one of the most successful entries in the series, though the overall package right now isn’t indicative of that.
-While the campaign is top-notch, the multiplayer isn’t the best and the Spec Ops mode leaves a lot to be desired.
-Further updates are needed, though with microtransactions and battle passes looming over the horizon, I’m almost dreading what these future updates will entail.
+Modern Warfare has become one of the most successful entries in the series, though the overall package isn’t indicative of that.
+While the campaign is top-notch, the multiplayer has plenty of flaws and the Spec Ops mode leaves a lot to be desired.
+The updates have improved the experience somewhat, but the microtransactions that have emerged only served to leave a sour taste in your mouth.